h5bp/server-configs-nginx/README.md

     This file loads a small subset of the rules provided by this repository to add expires headers, allow cross domain fonts and protect system files from web access.
+    The `basic.conf` file includes the rules which are recommended to always be defined.

   * **`location/`**